hilmanski/freeStuffDev/content/stuff/stream.md

 snippet="Scalable & fast API for building social networks, activity feeds, activity streams and chat apps." tags = ["chat","feeds","api"]
 +++
-Free access to feeds and chat for teams with:
 5 or less team members
 Less than $10k in monthly revenue
 Less than $100k in funding